shekeriev/suse-tu/virtual-machines/README.md

 Each template file's name follows this structure ***xx-opensuse-leap-15.3[-gnome].yyy***.
 Where ***xx*** is the type of the virtualization solution and ***yyy*** is the type of the file - either ***zip*** or ***ova***.

-There are three sets of templates - one for every supported virtualization solution.
+There are three (1) sets of templates - one for every supported virtualization solution.
 They can be distinguished by the first two letters:
 - **hv** stands for **Microsoft Hyper-V**
 - **vb** stands for **Oracle VirtualBox**
 - **vm** stands for **VMware Workstation**

+*(1) There is one additional template ***kv-opensuse-leap-15.3.qcow2***.
+It is a text-only installation of openSUSE Leap 15.3.
+It is to be used with the KVM hypervisor.*

 Furthermore, for every solution, there are two different versions - one without a desktop environment (text-only mode) and one with a desktop environment (GNOME).